What is it?

 Employment and Support Allowance (ESA) is a benefit that you may be able to claim if you have a disability or health condition that affects your ability to work.

-The type of ESA that most people can make a new claim for is called new style ESA, which has replaced contribution based ESA for new claimants.
+The only type of ESA that most people can make a new claim for is called new-style ESA, which has replaced contribution based ESA for new claimants.

-New claims for income-related ESA have been replaced by Universal Credit
+Almost all new claims for income-related ESA have now been replaced by Universal Credit.

-If you are already getting income-related ESA or contribution based ESA then you can, provided you continue to satisfy the entitlement conditions, keep getting these benefits.
-If you do currently get income-related ESA, you may eventually be moved to Universal Credit.
+If you are already getting income-related ESA or contribution based ESA then you can, provided you continue to satisfy the entitlement conditions for the benefit, you can keep getting receiving these benefits.
+If you do currently still get income-related ESA, you will eventually be moved to Universal Credit.

 Am I eligible?